Alejogb1/job-board/blog-data/how-can-i-prevent-a-vecboxdyn-trait-from-prematurely-dropping-a-variable.md

 id: "how-can-i-prevent-a-vecboxdyn-trait-from-prematurely-dropping-a-variable"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a common pitfall, and I've definitely seen my share of head-scratching moments when dealing with `Vec<Box<dyn Trait>>` and unexpected drops.
 The core issue stems from how rust manages ownership and lifetimes, especially when combined with trait objects and dynamic dispatch.

-The immediate problem you're facing, I'd wager, isn't actually *dropping* per se, but rather the unexpected deallocation of resources pointed to by the boxed trait objects stored in your vector.
+The immediate problem you're facing, I'd wager, isn't actually _dropping_ per se, but rather the unexpected deallocation of resources pointed to by the boxed trait objects stored in your vector.
 Typically, when a `Vec` goes out of scope, it drops all of its contained elements.
 For primitive types, this means the memory is simply reclaimed.
-However, when you're dealing with `Box<dyn Trait>`, it's a little more nuanced because the `Box` manages a *heap allocation*, not merely a value on the stack, and dropping the `Box` also deallocates that memory.
+However, when you're dealing with `Box<dyn Trait>`, it's a little more nuanced because the `Box` manages a _heap allocation_, not merely a value on the stack, and dropping the `Box` also deallocates that memory.

 Let's unpack this scenario.
 Suppose we create a few instances of a struct that implements a certain trait, put them in `Box`es, and then store them in a `Vec`.
 When the `Vec` itself goes out of scope, what happens?
 Rust automatically iterates over the vector and drops each `Box`, and as that `Box` gets dropped, it frees the heap allocated memory.
-The underlying concrete type is *gone*, so if you were trying to hold onto something outside of the `Vec`, you'll be accessing dangling memory, which of course, is undefined behavior.
+The underlying concrete type is _gone_, so if you were trying to hold onto something outside of the `Vec`, you'll be accessing dangling memory, which of course, is undefined behavior.

 The key to preventing premature dropping is understanding how to control ownership.
 Typically, we want to delay or prevent the automatic deallocation associated with a scope change.
 Here’s a few strategies I've found helpful in the past, with working code examples.